Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Uncertainty Estimation in Emotions

 \subsection{Evaluation of uncertainty estimation}

 In the previous sections, a Bayesian approach has been proposed to model the uncertainty in the training labels.
-However, how to handle the uncertainty in the test data remains a problem.
+However, the most appropriate way to handle the uncertainty in the test data remains an issue.
 From Table~\ref{tab: multi-label}, at least 25\% of the utterances in IEMOCAP do not have majority unique labels, which makes it impossible to evaluate by classification with a single reference class.
 This indicates classification accuracy is no longer a suitable evaluation metric when considering more general AER applications, which can encounter test utterances with ambiguous emotional content.
-Therefore, in this section, we propose using the area under the precision-recall curve (AUPR) with different measures as alternative metrics for AER, which can not only be applied to any test utterance but also quantify the model's ability to estimate uncertainty.
+Therefore, in this section, we propose using the area under the precision-recall curve (AUPR) with different measures as alternative metrics for AER.

-The first AUPR measure is the probability of the predicted class or max probability (Max.P) that measures the confidence in the prediction \cite{Lakshminarayanan2017SimpleAS,Lee2018TrainingCC}.
+The AUPR is the average of precision across all recall values computed as the area under the precision-recall (PR) curve.
+To compute AUPR, a binary task is first defined which, in this paper, is detecting utterances without majority agreed labels (\textit{i.e.} $\Omega_{\leq1/3}$ utterances in IEMOCAP).
+An uncertainty measure is then defined to measure the uncertainty for each predicted distribution.
+Two measures are used in this paper: \begin{itemize} \item The probability of the predicted class or max probability (Max.P) that measures the confidence in the prediction \cite{Lakshminarayanan2017SimpleAS,Lee2018TrainingCC}.
 Max.P is defined as

-The second AUPR measure is the entropy of the predictive distribution (Ent.) that has been used in~\cite{Gal2016DropoutAA,Lakshminarayanan2017SimpleAS}.
+\item The entropy of the predictive distribution (Ent.) that has been used in~\cite{Gal2016DropoutAA,Lakshminarayanan2017SimpleAS}.
 It behaves similarly to Max.P, but represents the confidence encapsulated in the entire output distribution.
-That is,
+That is, \end{itemize}

+A decision threshold is set based on the uncertainty measure which determines whether the test sample belongs to the positive or negative class.
+For example, utterances with Max.P lower than the threshold (or Ent. higher than the threshold) are predicted as $\Omega_{\leq1/3}$.
+A PR curve is obtained by calculating the precision and recall for different decision thresholds where the x-axis of a PR curve is the recall, the y-axis is the precision and the decision thresholds are implicit and are not shown as a separate axis.
+The area under the PR curve is computed as AUPR.
+Compared to classification accuracy, AUPR can not only be applied to any test utterance but also quantify the model's ability to estimate uncertainty.